namoopsoo/namoopsoo.github.io/content/note/2026-01-01-notes-healthcare-handbook.md

 Authors write about lack of coordination but I suspect HIPAA plays a role too.
 I recall reading in a statnews article how HIPAA is cited in other situations too, for not revealing how algorithmic discharge decisions are made as opposed to just coordination, but I can imagine it applying here too. 🤔

+## regulation and cost
+p96 , US has less cost regulation unlike other countries (Japan , UK mentioned),

+though medicare drug  regulation finally arrived in 2022, (Inflation Reduction Act),

+but thats just medicare.
+And a lot of unbounded cost in private.

+Authors acknowledge there are tradeoffs to pinning cost of anything of course.

+From what Im reading, so far, its the lack of cost transparency and inability to make informed choices about your health even if you did know , that probably contributes most to this wild west of pricing.

+## low value care

+p 97, avoidable spending. generic vs brand name statins, mentioned.

+Overtreatment.
+Acute back pain and use of MRI cited , an area where high cost is used for something that goes away oj its own often.

+This reminds me, there is a lot of junk surgery out there too.
+There was a famous knee replacement placebo surgery study showing one example.

+But many others.
+Also recently saw this former neuro surgeon,

+https://youtu.be/25LUF8GmbFU , speaking out about complicated surgeries not really being well understood as helpful and being done.
+Very specialized and expensive yet potentially also overtreatment!